mykelalvis/FT/Traveller/WORKING/OTHER/Random Tables/Random Tables.md

 | 14 |Shaft - Use: A red powder that is heated and inhaled.
 Effects: Extreme pleasure and the sensation of abundant energy.
 Side Effects: An increased number of bowel movements, an urgent need to have them, and an inability to control them; long-term use leads to rare immune disorders.
 Addiction: 0% chance of being addicted upon first use.
 Chances increase by 4% after each use.
 | 15 |Alpha Drop - Use: A green liquid that is dropped into the eyes.
 Effects: Manic behavior.
 Side Effects: Eye discoloration; long-term use leads to blindness and cognitive impairment.
 Addiction: 8% chance of being addicted upon first use.
 Chances increase by 5% after each use.
 | 16 |New Slerv - Use: A blue gas that is inhaled.
 Effects: Suppresses fear and causes hyperactivity.
 Side Effects: Loss of appetite and fatigue; long-term use leads to mesothelioma.
 Addiction: 5% chance of being addicted upon first use.
 Chances increase by 10% after each use.
 | 17 |Burning Bush - Use: A thin orange wafer that is ingested.
 Effects: Extreme hallucinations and the feeling of moving when standing still.
-Side Effects: Cracks in the corners of the mouth, dry mouth, dry lips, cracking or peeling skin, infl ammation of the whites of the eyes; long-term use can cause several mental disorders.
+Side Effects: Cracks in the corners of the mouth, dry mouth, dry lips, cracking or peeling skin, inflammation of the whites of the eyes; long-term use can cause several mental disorders.
 Addiction: 50% chance of being addicted upon first use.
 Chances increase by 7% after each use.
 | 18 |Trome - Use: A brown powder burned and inhaled.
 Effects: Synesthesia, the experience of mixed perceptions, such as hearing colors or seeing sounds.
 Side Effects: Impaired judgment, paranoia, and psychosis.
 Addiction: 3% chance of being addicted upon first use.
 Chances increase by 20% after each use.
 | 19 |Shatter - Use: An iridescent liquid injected into the spine.
 Effects: Increased strength and intense hallucinations.
 Side Effects: Uncontrollable rage; long-term use leads to a specific neurological disorder.
 Addiction: 30% chance of being addicted upon first use.
 Chances increase by 5% after each use.
 | 20 |Ditch - Use: A red dermal patch.
 Effects: Overestimation of strength, speed, and invulnerability.
 Side Effects: High anxiety, paranoia, and isolation.
 Long-term use leads to lung disorders, thyroid problems, and liver disease.
 Addiction: 100% chance of being addicted upon first use.